Create a new repo from the template#

 Uploading to GitHub#

-You can now create a new blank project on GitHub.
+Else, you can now create a new blank project on GitHub.
 Choose the same GitHub owner and repo name that you answered in the questions earlier.
-GitHub will now give you the commands needed to upload your repo from GitHub
+GitHub will now give you the commands needed to upload your repo from GitHub.

 Settings#